cdluminate/ProdL/ProdL.md

 ### 0.9.
 Git Workflow (Version Control System)

 Extremely important for production sanity, safety, and reliability.
 I'm not interested in explaining exactly how important it is or why.

-There are some alternative version control systems to git, such as svn, hg, etc.
+There are also alternative version control systems, such as svn, hg, etc.

 ## 1. Correctly Understanding Deep Learning Framework